TBD54566975/known-customer-credential/README.md

 | `transaction_id` | ID used for subsequent call to [Deferred Credential Request](#deferred-credential-request) |          | [OID4VCI](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html#section-7.3-6.2) | If missing, then `credential` must be present |

 > [!WARNING]
-> TODO we need to define the c_nonce stuff for the deferred flow
+> TODO we need to define the c_nonce stuff for the deferred flow; right now `proof` is embedded under the Credential Request, but it's applicable against the deferred and batch credential requests

 #### Deferred Credential Request